davidghiurco/cs-440-spring-2017/README.md

 The Runtime
 The core of Poke-Fight is a turn-based text interface that will allow a programmer to create a 1-vs-1 Pokemon tournament program.
 Once written, the program will declare the winner of the 2 players based on the type and power level of the used Pokemon.

 # Grammar
+The grammar will specify what inputs are valid in the language

 Program => Pokefight main ( ) { Declarations Statements }
 Declarations => { Declaration }
 Declaration => Type Identifier [ [ Integer ] ]